vnkazna/container_monitor/README.md

 ## Minimum supported version

-Minimal supported GitLab version is 13.0.
-Even though most of the extension features will work with older versions, we currently don't actively support GitLab instances below version 13.0.
+This extension supports GitLab versions 13.0 and later.
+Even though most of the extension's features work with older versions, we currently don't actively support GitLab instances below version 13.0.

 To find your GitLab version, visit `/help` (like `https://gitlab.com/help`).

 ## Features